Foxh0und/flawlessrhetoric/_posts/2017-10-24-Dynamic-Programming:-First-Principles.md

 <br><br>

-Whilst solvable, Tick makes several assumptions.
+Whilst solvable, Trick makes several assumptions.
 Firstly, his solution assumes that each plant will have a proposal enacted upon, and secondly, that we use all the funds with the remainder not included in the revenue created in the end.
 <br><br>